-The president’s executive order of August 8th merely tasked his cabinet officials with addressing the problem.
+The president’s executive order of August 8th [now removed from the White House website] merely tasked his cabinet officials with addressing the problem.
 The Secretary of Health and Human Services and the Director of the Centers of Disease Control and Prevention (CDC) were prompted to “consider” measures to temporarily halt residential evictions if “reasonably necessary.”

 The Secretary of the Treasury and the Secretary of Housing and Urban Development (HUD) were tasked with finding federal funds (a challenge because congress controls the purse strings).
 The Federal Housing Finance Agency should “review all existing authorities and resources that may be used to prevent evictions and foreclosures…”

 We had not heard much from HUD since tenant protections extended through ‘Fannie Mae’ and ‘Freddie Mac’ for federally-insured properties had expired in August.